-Robert Polidori has been making books at Steidl for over 18 years now, and for many of his visits he lodged in an apartment adjacent to the publishing house.
-To the left of this, at Düstere Straße 6, stands a small humble house, not only the oldest dwelling in Göttingen but, dating back to 1310, one of the oldest half-timber houses in all of Germany.
+Robert Polidori (born 1951) has been making books at Steidl for over 18 years now, and for many of his visits he lodged in an apartment adjacent to the publishing house.
+To the left of this, at Düstere Straße 6, stands a small humble house, not only the oldest dwelling in Göttingen but, dating back to 1310, one of the oldest half-timbered houses in all of Germany.
 Miraculously never demolished over the centuries (just altered, repaired and patched up), it has now been restored by Gerhard Steidl and today houses the Günter Grass Archive, part of the University of Göttingen.

 Size: 29 x 34 cm

 ServicesInform Interiors associates are more than just “salespeople”.
 We are a team of passionate, knowledgeable, professionals, well-versed in interior design and architecture.
 We would be more than happy to assist you with space planning, furniture selections, and interiors storytelling.
 More information on our range of services can be found HERE.